 Figs

 Figs are most commonly associated with digestion benefits due to their high-fiber content.
-However, this tasty fruit is also packed with a variety of essential vitamins (such as vitamin B6 and K1), minerals (such as copper, calcium, potassium, magnesium) and polyphenol antioxidants
+However, this tasty fruit is also packed with a variety of essential vitamins (such as vitamin B6 and K1), minerals (such as copper, calcium, potassium, magnesium) and polyphenol antioxidants.

 While fresh figs have a lower GI than dried figs, both forms of this fruit should be consumed in reasonable sizes to prevent rapid spikes in blood sugars.
 It is also best to consume figs with the skin on (which is edible) to obtain the most nutrients and lower the glycemic response.